-As with all opioids, the major effects of heroin and fentanyl are pain relief and relaxation.
-Common side effects include slowed breathing, drowsiness, nausea, constipation, dry mouth and heartburn.
+Fentanyl and heroin affect parts of the brain in charge of pleasure, pain relief and sedation.
+Common side effects of the drugs include slowed breathing, drowsiness, nausea, constipation, dry mouth and heartburn.

 Few people seek fentanyl on the street.
 Heroin is sufficient for most people to achieve the effects that they desire.
-However, individuals with severe opioid addictions and very high tolerances to opioids may seek fentanyl to curb cravings.
+However, individuals with severe opioid addictions and very high tolerances to opioids may seek heroin mixed with fentanyl to curb cravings.

 Recovery from fentanyl addiction may be more difficult than recovery from heroin addiction because of fentanyl’s powerful impact on the brain.
-A person addicted to fentanyl will probably require more intensive treatment than a person addicted to heroin.
+A person used to mixing heroin and fentanyl will probably require more intensive treatment than a person addicted to heroin alone.

 Scientists created heroin in an attempt to develop a safer version of morphine.
 However, they ended up creating a chemical that was two to three times more potent than morphine, according to a PBS report.
 Heroin was the brand name of a prescription drug marketed by Bayer in the early 1900s.
 But heroin was eventually outlawed when its addictive potential was realized.